 At the other end of the spectrum, if you think that you will need to perform frequent transfers, then you might want to consider a mobile wallet.
 With this in mind, I have decided to cover the best anonymous Bitcoin wallets for each use-case.

 Before delving straight into my list of recommended wallet providers, I think it is useful for me to quickly clarify what I mean by an ‘anonymous’ wallet.
 Put simply, these are Bitcoin wallets that allow you to download, install, and subsequently operate the wallet without you needing to provide any personal information and ID.

 In theory, this means that you can store, send, and receive Bitcoin without revealing your true identity.
 However, it’s not as simple as this – as there is every likelihood that some form of a trace is possible.

 - If you buy a hardware wallet with your debit/credit card or bank account (which most people will), then the purchase will be tied to your identity.

-- Or, if you buy Bitcoin from a provider like Coinbase and then withdraw the coins out to your anonymous wallet, the original purchase is still linked to your name.
+- Or, if you buy Bitcoin from a provider like Kraken and then withdraw the coins out to your anonymous wallet, the original purchase is still linked to your name.